chalmerlowe/intro_to_sprinting/class_materials/installing_tools.md

 ### Download and Install `conda`

 Follow the instructions for your operating system in the [miniconda quickstart guide](http://conda.pydata.org/docs/install/quick.html).
-Use a **Python 3** version of conda.R
+Use a **Python 3** version of conda.

 ### Confirm your `conda` install